hypo69/hypo/docs/gemini/consultant/ru/webdriver/js.md

 """
 MODE = 'dev'

+# Import necessary modules.
+Import statements should be at the top of the file.
 import header
 from src import gs
 from src.logger import logger
-from selenium.webdriver.remote.webdriver import WebDriver from selenium.webdriver.remote.webelement import WebElement from src.utils.jjson import j_loads, j_loads_ns  # импортируем необходимые функции для работы с JSON
+from selenium.webdriver.remote.webdriver import WebDriver from selenium.webdriver.remote.webelement import WebElement from src.utils.jjson import j_loads, j_loads_ns # Added import for data handling

 class JavaScript: